 Second on our list is the payment gateway developed by Shopify.
 Since it’s the most widely used ecommerce platform in the world, it only makes sense that the company would create its own payment system.

 Similar to WooCommerce Payment below, you can access Shopify Payments from your dashboard.
 Shopify Payments keeps your customers on your site, and is included with your plan.
-Meaning you can have a website, hosting, and onsite payments for only $29 a month.

 As Shopify continues to evolve, they’ve also rolled out Shop Pay.
 It’ll allow customers to store their billing and shipping details, and in turn, make the checkout process a lot quicker.